• Add description, images, menus and links to your mega menu

 Well, I nearly fell off my stool.

-Chicago didn't always have a flag and as recently as 60 years ago it was virtually unknown to most citizens.
-But presently, after popularity surged in the mid 1990's, Chicagoans are quite smitten and very proud of their Municipal Flag and all that it represents.
+Chicago didn't always have a flag, and as recently as 60 years ago it was virtually unknown.
+But after popularity surged in the mid-1990s, Chicagoans became quite smitten and very proud of their municipal flag and all that it represents.

 If you don’t notice it — virtually everywhere — just take a closer look at the citizens.

-Chicago Tattoo—The Most Popular City Flag in the World
+The Most Popular City Tattoo in the World

-According to an article in DNA info, one parlor owner in West town gets so many requests for Chicago flag ink that he created an informational poster to educate his clients.
+According to an article in DNA Info, one parlor owner in West Town receives so many requests for Chicago flag tattoos that he created an informational poster to educate clients.

 He now sells the poster for $20.